VickelLeung/Comp_353_God_databases/README.md

 **Introduction**
 <br >
-Just a couple of starving students trying to make ends meet with a project about database for academic purpose.
+Just a couple of starving students trying to make ends meet with a project about databases for academic purposes.

 **Team Members:**
 - Vickel Leung